Jordan Kealy

-Jordan Kealy is a Canadian politician serving as a member of the Legislative Assembly of British Columbia (MLA) since 2024.
-Originally elected as a member of the Conservative Party of British Columbia, he represents the electoral district of Peace River North.
-He now sits as an Independent.
+Jordan Kealy MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Peace River North since 2024.
+Initially elected as a member of the Conservative Party, he left the party in 2025 and now sits as an Independent.

 Early life and career

 Kealy is a farmer and mechanic by profession.
 Prior to his election, he served as a regional director on the Peace River Regional District Board from 2022 until his resignation on November 6, 2024 after his election as an MLA.

 Provincial politics

 In November 2023, Kealy became the Conservative Party of British Columbia nominee for Peace River North.
 In October 2024, Kealy defeated incumbent MLA Dan Davies, formerly of the BC United party, in the British Columbia general election.
-In March 2025, he left the Conservative Party to sit as an Independent, after the MLA for Vancouver-Quilchena, Dallas Brodie, was ejected from the Conservative Party for making offensive comments towards survivors of residential schools.
+In March 2025, he left the Conservative Party to sit as an Independent, after the MLA for Vancouver-Quilchena, Dallas Brodie, was removed from caucus.

+In June 2026, Kealy was charged with sexual assault in Fort St. John, British Columbia.
+He has denied the allegations.